 Types of law degrees

 At University you can study a wide range of different types of law degrees.
-Whichever type of law degree course you choose to study you should ensure that it is a Qualifying Law Degree and that it covers the foundation subjects of law.
+If you intend to practise Law after graduating, you should ensure that your course is a Qualifying Law Degree and that it covers the foundation subjects of law.

 The LLB Law degree